 I woke up at 6:30 to prepare for our departure.
 I found an electrical problem: the alternator was hot, this was caused from the charging current coming from the shore connected charger.
 There must had be a current loop in the wiring.
 I traced all the wiring, it was a mess.
 There were several wrong connections, I fixed most of them.
 I was not sure if the regulator/alternator was working properly anymore.
 The regulator draws 3.4 A when the engine is off, with the engine on it charges at 40 A. We disconnected the water and electrical connections from the shore.

 We went with the zodiac across the harbor to the customs house and got departure clearance.
 They wanted us to call Harbor Control when we are ready to leave.
 Lewis wanted to buy some film so we went with the zodiac right to the esplanade and he did his shopping.
-While waiting for him, I called Nikos who still said that he will come to Sardinia.
-I did hope that he does, as was getting cold feet about single handling.
+While waiting for him, I called my brother Nikos who still said that he will come to Sardinia.
+I did hope that he does, as I was getting cold feet about single handling.
 Lewis came back, he had used all our left-over Maltese money to buy several pies for lunch.
 Unfortunately, they were under the British influence and while not too bad in taste they had a heavy greasy crust.
 I hoped that we will not encounter bad weather after eating them.

 We used the zodiac to raise the second anchor.
 The main anchor had not only dragged but it was fouled on a steel cable and on the anchor lines of a small ship.
 With some difficulty and with some not so sharp engine maneuverings we managed to disengage.
-Again, had I been alone this could have developed into a serious situation as there was a fairly brisk wind blowing.
-We moved off the berth and re-anchored off-shore but within the harbor to disassemble the zodiac.
+Again, had I been alone this could had developed into a serious situation as there was a fairly brisk wind blowing.
+We moved off the berth and re-anchored off-shore, but within the harbor, to disassemble the zodiac.
 Lewis suggested that we use the newly repaired electric pump, to deflate the zodiac.
 This worked like a charm, too bad I never had thought of it before.
 After we stowed the zodiac, we collected our lines, and fenders.
 We hailed the harbor control, got clearance, and departed Valletta at 1:30 PM.

 The wind was 18 knots from the NW right against our course with strong gusts up to 27 knots.
 For a change the wind instruments were working properly now.
 Again we did not want to consume our fuel before we even begun the trip, so we tacked and tacked.
 We did not seem to be getting anywhere, we were moving along our course line at a snail’s pace.
 There was considerable spray and we had to wear the storm gear.
 The waves were quite large.
 Lewis seemed to regret not leaving from Malta by the airplane.
 On top of that our stomachs were unsettled from the heavy lunch.
 Lewis was nauseous.